tmenguy/ha-solcast-solar/README.md

 > [!NOTE]
 > This integration can be used as a replacement for the oziee/ha-solcast-solar integration, which has been removed from GitHub and HACS.
 >
-> Uninstalling the oziee version then installing this one will preserve the history and configuration from the oziee integration.
+> Uninstalling the Oziee version then installing this one will preserve the history and configuration from that prior integration.

 Version Change Notes: See [below](#changes).